 PMCM-TV, LLC has corporate offices located in Neptune, New Jersey, and its television operations are located in Freehold, NJ.
-PMCM-TV owns and operates WJLP Channel 3, licensed in Middletown, New Jersey (serving the New York TV market) and KJWP Channel 2, licensed in Wilmington, Delaware (serving the Philadelphia market TV market.)
+PMCM-TV owns and operates WJLP Channel 3, licensed in Middletown, New Jersey (serving the New York TV market).

 As background, in November of 2008 PMCM-TV acquired the license for KVNV in Las Vegas.
 The station went on air as Intelliweather 3 with weather and a news ticker.
 In October 2009, KVNV became an affiliate of My Family TV.
 In 2012, local programming was added, including public affairs and children’s programs.